aJay0422/5241-Final-Project/README.md

 ## Models
+All models are available in the `models.py` file.
 ### Single digit prediction
 We used 3 different models for digits classification.
 They are NN(feedforward neural network with 1 hidden layer), CNN(convolutional neural network with 2 convolutional layers) and